 Another show currently running on the Disney Fantasy is Frozen- A Musical Spectacular.
 Complete with magical costume changes, and familiar songs, this show incorporated stunning visual effects and set design to make it feel like Broadway.
 Worth the watch simply for the extremely talented performers, these cast members headline all three shows on the Disney Fantasy Cruise Ship.

-The third show to be seen is Disney’s Believe, which is shown on almost all of the Disney Cruise ships.
+The third show to be seen is Disney’s Believe, which is also shown on the Disney Dream.
 This storyline does get tweaked every once in a while, the main characters typically stay the same.
 This is the story of a child named Sofia and her father, a scientist.
 Sofia believes in magic and her father doesn’t.
 Taking place on her birthday, this story finds Disney characters, led by the Genie, helping her father see the magic all around him.
 A wonderful lesson in the power of belief, this show helps us all have a little more faith and trust.
 All with the help of a little pixie dust.

 One of the best parts of any Disney Cruise is the bonus of getting to see live performances from visiting musicians and performers.
 While these performances are on the schedule in the My Disney Experience app, you will also see these performances as a treat on your way to dinner.
 Especially as most of the performers do take the main stage in the lobby throughout the cruise, and are hard to miss!
 That said, you can also catch more private performances in any of the Disney Lounges throughout the boat if you’re looking for something special.
 We were thrilled to see Matt Grinke, from the Happiest Big Band on Earth, on our cruise.
 And got the surprise bonus of Matt leading Disney Tunes Trivia as well!